VertaAI/modeldb/client/verta/docs/tutorials/organizations/manage_teams.rst

 ==============

 A team is a subset of the members of your organization that can share a single level of access.
-This simplifies controlling access based on which teams individuals belong.
+This simplifies controlling access based on which teams individuals belong to.

 Creating a new team
 -------------------